Research Interests

 The Costs and Benefits of Solitude

-This program of research explores different reasons why individuals seek to spent time alone, developmental changes in experiences of attitudes about solitude, and mitigating factors that may underlie the link between solitude and socio-emotional functioning at different life stages.
+This program of research explores different reasons why children, adolescents, and adults seek to spent time alone, developmental changes in experiences of solitude, and the complex links between solitude and well-being.

 Shyness at School: The Role of Teachers